kkensuke/myjb-en/pages/basic/path.md

 # $PATH

 A path usually indicates a string to identify a location of a file/directory in a directory tree.
-PATH is one of the environmental variables and is little different from the path explained above.
+PATH is one of the environmental variables and is a little different from the path explained above.

 When you input a command in the shell, the shell has to find and run the command.
 PATH specifies the places the shell should search for a command you input.